 If you experience dizziness, it might be time to talk with your doctor about potential causes and treatments.
 Dizziness can have a number of underlying causes that require medical attention, and many of these conditions can be treated effectively if caught early.

-Don’t wait until it’s too late – visit your doctor today to regain control of your health and well-being.
+Don’t wait until it’s too late – visit your doctor provider to regain control of your health and well-being.